Guppster/MicroservicesStack/ProblemAnalysis.md

 ## The Solution
 ### Microservices

 * Everything is a microservice
   * Tools handle one specific task, very efficently

+* Tools are developed and run out of a Docker container

 * Tools are setup on central machines and run through an interface (web/anything)
   * This means one time setup and maintainence, no more setup issues